jiangyanming/springboot-oauth-authzserver/README.md

 curl -X POST client2:password2@localhost:8081/auth/oauth/token -d grant_type=client_credentials
 </pre>

-You may expect a response such as below:
+You may expect a response such as the one given below:
 <pre>
 {
     "access_token": "4c1a4b8c-461b-484a-8d61-408971648ac2",